 “Check your weather app,” says Shayne Sherman, CEO of TechLoris.
 “There have been several different weather apps out there that have been laced with Trojans or other malwares.”
-While the most benign of these claim to take your information purely for weather accuracy, he calls that questionable.
+While the most benign of these claims to take your information purely for weather accuracy, he calls that questionable.
 “Watch your local forecast instead, and if you have Good Weather, delete it now,” he advises.
 “That one is especially dangerous.”
-While you’re watching your local weather forecast, you might want to brush up on these 11 weather myths you need to stop believing right now.

 Look, we all love our social networking apps.
 But cybersecurity expert Raffi Jafari, cofounder and creative director of Caveni Digital Solutions, says, “If you are looking for apps to delete to protect your information, the absolute worst culprit is Facebook.
 The sheer scale of their data collection is staggering, and it is often more intrusive than companies like Google.
 If you had to pick one app to remove to protect your data, it would be Facebook.”

 Unfortunately, Jafari says that Facebook is “notorious for collecting data on you even if you do not use their service.
 But removing Facebook-powered applications from your phone is a great first step to protecting your privacy.”
-Speaking of which, did you know that Facebook’s Nearby Friends tool is still around—and can still track you?
+Here’s how to stop sharing location on an iPhone, for a second step!

 “This is a call to action for users who may be living under a rock and unaware of the vulnerabilities that were disclosed earlier this year,” says Michael Covington, VP of Product for mobile security leader Wandera.
 “The vulnerabilities with WhatsApp—both iOS and Android versions—allowed attackers to target users by simply sending a specially crafted message to their phone number.
 Once successfully exploited, the attackers would be granted access to the same things WhatsApp had access to, including the microphone, the camera, the contact list, and more.”

 Yes, that means attackers had the ability to do a lot of scary spying.
 “This was one of the most widespread issues I’ve seen impacting mobile devices, and we continue to see out-of-date versions on enterprise devices,” Covington says.
 Luckily, this one is easy to remove: Simply update the app to the latest version.
 At the time of writing, the latest version for Android is 2.19.339 and the latest version for iOS is 2.19.112.
-And don’t miss these other things that make your phone an easy target for hackers.
+If you’ve already caught yourself wondering “is Whatsapp safe?” you’ve got good instincts.

 Whatsapp and Instagram are both owned by Facebook, which is part of what makes them all a risk.
 Dave Salisbury, director of the University of Dayton Center for Cybersecurity and Data Intelligence, says that Instagram “requests several permissions that include but are not limited to modifying and reading contacts and the contents of your storage, locating your phone, reading your call log, modifying system settings, and having full network access.”